SSWConsulting/SSW.Rules.Content/rules/do-you-use-model-binding-instead-of-formcollection/rule.md

     return View();
 }
 ```
+::: good

-Figure: Good Example – Using MVC’s model binding allows you to work with an automatically-populated object instead
+Figure: Good example – Using MVC’s model binding allows you to work with an automatically-populated object instead
 :::